'Our hearts are full': Dog who attacked vet returned to family after verdict

 "I consider that Dr Schneider put herself in the position where she was vulnerable to attack by a dog who had not been assessed for safety purposes."

-Speaking about the judgement, New Zealand Veterinary Association chief executive Kevin Bryant said the group was disappointed with the ruling.
+Speaking about the judgment, New Zealand Veterinary Association chief executive Kevin Bryant said the group was disappointed with the ruling.

 "We've got a situation here with a highly trained and experienced veterinarian, who does a lot in the animal behaviour space and who I would rate as someone with a high degree of knowledge.

-"To have those perspectives not considered in the judgement is really disappointing."
+"To have those perspectives not considered in the judgment is really disappointing."

 Schneider also serves on the association's member advisory board, speaking to her degree of experience, Bryant said.